Fire Cider: a History + Recipe to Make Your Own!

 speedy fire cider recipe

-Speedy Fire Cider Recipe with Dried Ingredients
+Speedy Fire Cider with Dried Ingredients

 Makes about 1 quart.